link building

 Tip 2: Pitchbox will put a red flag next to any opportunities or contacts you have either reached out to or have been waiting for within another campaign or client project.
 Look at these to ensure you don’t unnecessarily reach out to the same people multiple times.

 Tip 3: Don’t just rely on Pitchbox’s prospecting data.
 They won’t have it all.
 I’m a big fan of ContactOut for finding contact information Pitchbox did not discover it.
 Check them out.
-If you’re a fan of Chrome extensions, look for contact information right in your extension bar.
+If you’re a fan of Chrome extensions, you can download the extension here and find contact information right in your extension bar.

 Mass Personalized Outreach is Possible!